 Subd.
-4. Determination of value.
-The value of any real estate described in subdivision 3 shall upon timely application by the owner, in the manner provided in subdivision 6, be determined solely with reference to its appropriate private outdoor, recreational, open space and park land classification and value notwithstanding sections 272.03, subdivision 8, and 273.11.
+4. The value of any real estate described in subdivision 3 shall upon timely application by the owner, in the manner provided in subdivision 6, be determined solely with reference to its appropriate private, recreational, social, open space and park land classification and value notwithstanding sections 272.03, subdivision 8, and 273.11.
 In determining such value for ad valorem tax purposes the assessor shall not consider the value such real estate would have if it were converted to commercial, industrial, residential or seasonal residential use.

 Subd.
 4a.
-Valuation if requirements not met.
 Real estate devoted to golf and operated by a private club that does not meet the requirements of subdivision 3, and is not eligible for valuation and deferment under this section, must be valued for ad valorem tax purposes by the assessor as if it were converted to commercial, industrial, residential, or seasonal residential use and were platted and available for sale as individual parcels.

 Subd.
-5. Separate determination of market value and tax.
-The assessor shall, however, make a separate determination of the market value of such real estate.
+5. The assessor shall, however, make a separate determination of the market value of such real estate.
 The tax based upon the appropriate local tax rate applicable to such property in the taxing district shall be recorded on the property assessment records.

 The county assessor shall refer any question regarding the eligibility for valuation and deferment under this section to the county attorney for advice and opinion under section 388.051, subdivision 1.
 Upon request of the county attorney, the taxpayer shall furnish information that the county attorney considers necessary in order to determine eligibility under this section.